Causal Set Quantum Gravity and the Hard Problem of Consciousness: Events in General Relativity

 The order of precedence for point-events $o$, $p$, $q$, $r$ and $s$ in figure \ref{fig:mink} is: $o\prec r$, $r\prec s$, $o\prec s$, $p\prec q$, $p\prec s$ and there are no other order relations. $(p,r)$ is an example of a pair of point-events that have no order: neither precedes the other.
 This is all basic physics from GR and Special Relativity but it is worth reviewing given the central role that the particular, relativistic structure of the precedence order is going to play.

-The local, conical structure of the precedence order at each point-event is the essence of Relativity.
 It is hard to overstate how important the precedence order relation is in GR.
 GR textbooks abound with conformal or Penrose-Carter diagrams that illustrate the precedence order.
 The epitome of GR, a black hole, is defined in terms of the precedence order.
 Many of the central theorems of GR are based on the techniques of global causal---viz. precedence---analysis pioneered by Roger Penrose.
 Also, when gravitational interactions can be neglected and the spacetime substrate is Minkowski spacetime---as it is for our example $E_{fire}$ event---or some other fixed spacetime, then we can consider quantum matter as a relativistic QFT in that spacetime.
 The relativistic structure of the precedence order then plays a crucial role in the construction of physical QFTs including the Standard Model of particle physics.